MEET THE TEAM

 RISE Kent provides a range of techniques with the aim of helping you through your journey.

-RISE Kent offers a safe, non- judgemental and hopefully comfortable place where you are able to share your experience and feelings with people who appreciate what you’re going through.
+We offer a safe, non- judgemental and hopefully comfortable place where you are able to share your experience and feelings with people who appreciate what you’re going through.
 Even if you do not feel comfortable sharing anything, just knowing you are with people who understand, can give you that sense of belonging that you may feel you have lost.

 All the activities have been designed to help challenge low self-esteem, frustration and explore methods for relaxation.
 Not only can the activities benefit you emotionally, they can also give you a sense of achievement and potentially find a hobby you enjoy.
 We also think there pretty fun to do too!

 All literature we provide is on a loan basis.
-Supportive literature can be very beneficial when feeling lonely.
+Supportive literature can be very beneficial when feeling alone.
 Supportive literature in the form of self- help guides and inspirational true stories can give you that understanding and identification when you’re not able to access the group, other services or when you feel you can’t talk to anyone.
 Self- help books can reassure you that what you’re feeling is perfectly natural for what you have gone through.
 True stories can help you see that things will get better, helping you to stay positive when you’re feeling particularly stuck.